danny-molnar/mockgen/README.md

 - Provide output CSV file name for mock dataset to be generated.
 - Define date range and rows per provider in script.
 - Run script.

+**Note**: This script can take a significant amount of time to run, especially for large datasets.
+For example, generating 28,000 rows took approximately 100 minutes and produced a file size of about 15MB.
+Adjust the `rows_per_provider` variable accordingly to manage runtime and output file size.

 ---